Mark Doodes Planning Consultants

 Change of Use

-When changing the use of a building to use as one or more separate houses (or flats), the fee is £462 per dwelling up to 50 units.
-If there are more than 50, it costs £22,859 plus £138 for each dwelling with a maximum of £300,000.
+• When changing the use of a building to use as one or more separate houses/flats, the fees are the same as for a Full Application.

 Advertising

-This type of application is £402 for each 0.1 hectare of the site area or part thereof.
+• This type of application is £515 for each 0.1 hectare of the site area (or part thereof).

-The fees and detailed information are from PlanningPortal.co.uk and gov.uk. (updated in Feb 2019) MDP accept no responsibility for inaccurate or out of date data on this page.
+The fees and detailed information are from PlanningPortal.co.uk and gov.uk (updated in April 2025).
+MDP accept no responsibility for inaccurate or out of date data on this page.

 Access the Planning Portal Fee Calculator